lhmson/lhmson/README.md

 **Birthyear**: 2000

-**Current Position**: an IT Student in 3rd year of exploring the world of Software Engineering at [University of Information Technology](https://en.uit.edu.vn/), Vietnam National University (Ho Chi Minh City)
+**Current Position**: an IT Student exploring the world of Software Engineering from [University of Information Technology](https://en.uit.edu.vn/), Vietnam National University (Ho Chi Minh City)

 **Hobbies**: English, reading, computer games (MOBA like League of Legends), human communication, leading a team,...